 - Set up your transcoding job as usual.
-For more information, see the section called "Configuring jobs". - 2.
+For more information, see the section called "Tutorial: Configuring job settings". - 2.
 Make sure that the input Color space is set to the default value Follow. - a.
 On the Create job page, in the Job pane on the left, choose Input 1. - b.
-In the Video selector section on the right, for Color space, choose Follow.

-- 3. For each HDR output, choose an appropriate codec and profile and make sure that Color metadata is set to the default value Insert. - a.
+In the Video selector section on the right, for Color space, choose Follow. - 3.
+For each HDR output, choose an appropriate codec and profile and make sure that Color metadata is set to the default value Insert. - a.
 On the Create job page, in the Job pane on the left, choose the output, such as Output 1. - b.
-In the Encoding settings section on the right, specify these video settings as follows:
+Specify the following video settings: - Video codec Choose HEVC (H.265). - Profile Choose one of the 10-bit profiles: Main10/Main, Main10/High, Main 4:2:2 10-bit/Main, or Main 4:2:2 10-bit/High. - Color metadata Choose Insert.